 As soon as I embraced minimalism, I could no longer be excited about clothing anymore and I knew it was translating to my customers and team (even if I didn’t say it outright).

-I didn’t know this when I signed up (real talk: I just knew I loved the clothes!), but the most successful reps at ZYIA do parties on Facebook or in home.
+I didn’t know this when I signed up (real talk: I just knew I loved the clothes!), but the most successful reps at ZYIA recruit heavily through a duplicated cycle of parties on Facebook or in home.

-You hold a party, invite people into your “VIP group”, book more parties, rinse and repeat.
+You hold a party, invite people into your “VIP group”, book more parties, sign on the person who hosted said party as a rep, rinse and repeat.

 The party police aren’t coming

 Now, selling the clothes can be done differently.
 I had six digits in personal retail sales that prove as much.

 Customers came to me when they needed something.